Ludougan123234/ML100Days/README.md

 # ML100Days
 ## Natural language processing marathon

 Hello there, this is my github repository where I push my assignment for the natural langauge processin online bootcamp hosted by Cupoy.
 Below is a table showing the topic of each task.
-The tasks were originally designed to be completed on a daily basis, but since I am still in school and sometimes have tests, research projects going on, I wasn't able to do the assignment daily.
-However, I'll try to do so whenever I can :).
+The tasks were originally designed to be completed on a daily basis, but as a student, I have to say that keeping the homeworks done on a daily basis is beyond my capacity.
+So, I do this whenever I can (mostly during winter and summer vacations).
 ### Part 1: Machine learning

 |        | Task                                                                         | Initial commit  | Update     | Note                           |